Central Sterile Processing and Distribution

 4. The department chair will confirm the manner of the review with the facility to ensure that no error was made.
 The department chair will at no time be privy to the actual summary of results for the CBC, OIG review, or drug screen.

-5. If a criminal charge or conviction occurs while the student is enrolled and is assigned to requiring agency, the student will be immediately removed from the placement until a review is conducted.
+5. If a criminal charge or conviction occurs while the student is enrolled and is assigned to a requiring agency, the student will be immediately removed from the placement until a review is conducted.
 The final decision will rest with the clinical agency as to any possibility of reinstatement at the site.

 6. Should a student be barred from completing clinical assignments with partnering agencies, GTCC will not be able to ensure the completion of program requirements and graduation competencies.